United for Restoration.

 The river ecosystem throughout Lake Pepin has been significantly affected by sedimentation and degraded water quality.
 Sedimentation and sediment re-suspension have caused a loss in water depth diversity of backwater lakes and isolated wetlands, poor water clarity, a loss in aquatic vegetation, and reduced habitat for fish and wildlife.
 A reduction in sediment loading to Lake Pepin via mitigation is critical for long-term sustainability.
 In the meantime, management efforts are needed to ensure Lake Pepin can continue to support the many environmental and public uses dependent on its proper functioning.

 We need community backing to fundraise the local share of a critical restoration project that would create new islands engineered to alter the distribution of incoming and resuspended sediment.
 Island construction has already been done successfully throughout other portions of the Mississippi River and is expected to have numerous benefits for Lake Pepin.
 The Army Corps will pay 65% of project costs above and beyond the cost of their normal maintenance work, and the remaining portion is left to the local sponsor.
 Lake Pepin Legacy Alliance and Audubon Minnesota are working in partnership with the U.S. Army Corps of Engineers on a federally funded feasibility study expected to start in early 2017 and last 1-2 years before starting.
-Check out the project objectives and a slide show of island construction projects below.

 Become a member and help us secure the support to improve habitat and small boat navigation at the head of Lake Pepin for future generations.
 Or ask your community to support the project with a letter of resolution!